-Some of the Most Affordable Online Counseling (LPC) Programs for 2025–2026
+2026 Most Affordable Online Counseling (LPC) Programs

 The demand for qualified mental health professionals continues to grow across the United States, with Licensed Professional Counselors (LPCs) playing a crucial role in delivering accessible and effective care.
 For those considering this rewarding career path, earning a counseling degree is a necessary first step—but the cost of graduate education can be a major barrier.